 4 Nosh Restaurant Lake City’s upscale dining spot on Lake Pepin offers fabulous views and impresses with its seasonal and sophisticated Mediterranean-influenced cuisine.
 (651) 345-2425; noshrestaurant.com

 5 Reads Landing Brewing Company It’s all good when North meets South at this 1869 former dry goods store 3 miles northwest of Wabasha.
 Enjoy a craft beer and creamy garlicky shrimp and grits while watching trains rumble past.
 (651) 560-4777; rlbrewingco.com

 6 Chocolate Escape Indulge in dense and chewy caramels, rich truffles and gourmet chocolates at this sweet shop in downtown Wabasha.
 (651) 565-0035; thechocolateescape.com

 7 Turning Waters Bed, Breakfast and Adventure Combine adventure and comfort in a guided kayaking trip on the backwaters of the Mississippi and a relaxing stay at this B&B just a block west of Wabasha’s downtown.
-From $115.
 (651) 564-1568; turningwatersbandb.com

 Turning Waters Bed and Breakfast and Adventure